aws-observability/aws-otel-collector/docs/developers/container-insight-install-aoc.md

 # Overview

-This document describes how to install aws-otel-collector into your existing EKS cluster.
+This document describes how to install ADOT Collector into your existing EKS cluster.

 ## Prerequisites

 * [Set Up EKS Cluster](setup-eks.md)

-## Install aws-otel-collector
+## Install ADOT Collector

 1. Set up variables to export metrics of your EKS cluster to the region where the logs should be published to.